I’ll never forget the day. I’m my elderly father’s caregiver, and I go off on him. As soon as I do, I feel like a complete failure.

 I want more, so after graduating fellowship, I take a

-specifically photography.
+year off—a year of self-empowerment work, therapy, and exploration of my creative spirit… specifically photography.
 I discover a love of portrait photography, capturing photos of people as they tell me their stories.
 It is my way of really seeing my subjects.

 Functional medicine gives me what I am looking for as a doctor—a way to spend quality time with my clients so that I can hear their stories.